aliemir99/Phone-Book-Angular/README.md

 and then locate to powershell:

-If you haven't already first you will need to set the execution policy to give yourself rights to download packages Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+If you haven't already first you will need to set the execution policy to give yourself rights to download packages

+  Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

-Then you will need to install angular CLI if it isn't installed already You can do this through the Terminal in VS code npm install -g @angular/cli
+Then you will need to install angular CLI if it isn't installed already You can do this through the Terminal in VS code

+  npm install -g @angular/cli

+ navigate to application folder and execute code .

+ which will launch VS Code with the application.

 Install Json server

   npm install -g json-server

-to run the local instance of the server execute npm run server make sure the execution of this command shows json-server --watch db.json --port 5000 on the second line
+to run the local instance of the server execute

+  npm run server
+make sure the execution of this command shows

+  json-server --watch db.json --port 5000

+on the second line

-once the local instance of the json server is running, you will need to serve the application to do this execute the following command: ng serve
+once the local instance of the json server is running, you will need to serve the application to do this execute the following command:

+ng serve

-ng serve will build and compile the application once it is done note the last line before the compiled successfully it shows where to launch the application: for example for me it was : http://localhost:4200/
+ng serve will build and compile the application once it is done note the last line before the "compiled successfully" it shows where to launch the application: for example for me it was : http://localhost:4200/